nanoporetech/dorado-docs/docs/correct/correct.md

 !!!
 IMPORTANT

-    Currently there is only one `dorado correct` model which is `herro-v1` for the `r10.4` run condition.
+    Currently there is only one Dorado `correct` model which is `herro-v1` for the `r10.4` run condition.

 ## Usage